scoulomb/myDNS/3-DNS-solution-providers/4-about-the-standard/7-valid-fqdn.md

 slightly the syntax of a legal Internet host name that was defined in RFC-952 [DNS:4].**

-New valid hostnames are define in section 2.1 of same doc here: https://tools.ietf.org/html/rfc1123#section-2.1
+New valid hostnames are defined in section 2.1 of same doc here: https://tools.ietf.org/html/rfc1123#section-2.1

 > The syntax of a legal Internet host name was specified in RFC-952